isd-sgcu/oph66-frontend/README.md

 - fix: A bug fix
 - refactor: A code change that neither fixes a bug nor adds a feature
 - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- doc: Documentation only changes
+- docs: Documentation only changes
 - chore: Changes to the build process or auxiliary tools and libraries

 For more information, please read the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) documentation.